PlainsightAI/legacy-docs/edge-rules-v0.8.md

 # Edge Rules v0.8

 Edge node processing can drastically reduce network traffic between the edge and central services.
-The Sixgill Sense platform enables edge node processing by supporting a subset of the centralized rules that can perform reliably on mobile and IoT devices.
+The Sixgill Sense platform supports edge node processing for a subset of the centralized rules and actions that can be reliably processed on mobile and IoT devices.

 ## Edge Rules Supported
 - Enter Landmark